-Beginning Fall 2018, the Social Work Department at the UW-Whitewater will offer a Master's Degree in Social Work (MSW).
-The social work program is professional education training program that is designed to meet the needs of our society through the preparation of professionally educated social work practitioners.
+Beginning in the Fall of 2018, the Social Work Department at the UW-Whitewater began offering a Master's Degree in Social Work (MSW).
+The social work program is a professional education training program that is designed to meet the needs of our society through the preparation of professionally educated social work practitioners.
 A social worker with master-level training is an advanced generalist practitioner.
 The advanced generalist practitioner possesses a wide range of knowledge and competencies in order to respond to a wide range of social problems.
-In addition, each student is required to identify an area of specialization (addictions with a mental health focus, military personnel and their families, and persons with physical disabilities) which will build on their generalist skills and prepare them for specialist practice.
+Students are allowed to focus on several areas, including addictions, mental health, or school social work.
+Students are allowed to take elective courses in a variety of areas which will build on their generalist skills and prepare them for specialist practice.

 The mission of the Masters of Social Work (MSW) program at the University of Wisconsin-Whitewater is: To cultivate advanced social work professionals skilled in developing collaborative relationships within dynamic regional and national contexts to address diverse human and community issues that affect well-being.